CAN Pass-Through

-CAN pass-through is a system that allows one laptop running TunerStudio to set the parameters and datalog more than one controller at a time (as long as the controllers are CAN connected).
+CANbus pass-through is a system that allows one laptop running TunerStudio to set the parameters and datalog more than one controller at a time (as long as the controllers are CANbus connected).

-The CAN pass-through is tested and works with B&G code versions:
+The CANbus pass-through is tested and works with B&G code versions:

 These codes work with TunerStudioMS only (0.999.8c or higher).
 There are two reasons:

-1. TunerStudioMS has the full CAN pass-through infrastructure to work with the new capabilities of the code,
+1. TunerStudioMS has the full CANbus pass-through infrastructure to work with the new capabilities of the code,

 2. TunerStudioMS has the MAF table burning ability that these codes employ (and that MegaTune can't handle).

-You need to set up for the CAN pass-through under TunerStudio 'File/Project Properties/CAN Devices'.
-If your MS-II™ is the primary controller (the one you will connect the PC to) in the project, DO NOT set it up as a CAN device.
-Only set up the GPIO board as a CAN device.
-The Primary Project Controller will always use the CAN ID as defined in the ini (normally 0).
+You need to set up for the CANbus pass-through under TunerStudio 'File/Project Properties/CAN Devices'.
+If your MS-II™ is the primary controller (the one you will connect the PC to) in the project, DO NOT set it up as a CANbus device.
+Only set up the GPIO board as a CANbus device.
+The primary project controller will always use the CANbus ID as defined in the ini (normally 0).

 The termination resistor is already installed on the MS-II board.
 The termination resistor on the GPIO is R82 (120 Ohm, ¼ Watt resistor).